Jangseung

-A rr or village guardian is a Korean totem pole usually made of wood. rr were traditionally placed at the edges of villages to mark village boundaries and frighten away demons.
+A rr or village guardian is a Korean ceremonial pole, usually made of wood. rr were traditionally placed at the edges of villages to mark village boundaries and frighten away demons.
 They were also worshipped as village tutelary deities.

+Variations

 In the southern regions of Jeolla, Chungcheong, and Gyeongsang, jangseungs are also referred to as beopsu or beoksu, a variation of boksa, meaning a male shaman.

-In the Jeolla region, rr are often made of stone bearing some resemblance to the dolhareubangs of Jeju Island.
+In the Jeolla region, rr are often made of stone bearing some resemblance to the Dol hareubangs of Jeju Island.